allegro/axion-release-plugin/docs/configuration/hooks.rst

     scmVersion {
        hooks {
-            pre 'commit' {v, p -> "This is my great new commit message for version $v"}
+            pre 'commit', {v, p -> "This is my great new commit message for version $v"}
         }
     }